-- Increased financial risk

-- Staff sickness / absence

-- Covid-19 Pandemic

-- Training and equipment maintenance costs

-- Staff retention

-- Redundancy costs

-- 3.2.6 The payment by results model in the current contract represents very little financial risk to the Authority.

-- 3.2.7 In addition, investment in handheld systems and sophisticated automated systems would also be required.
-The Council could take steps to specify, procure and implement comparable software however this would come at a time and financial cost, not included in the calculation above.
-A suitable ICT solution is unlikely to be in place by the end of the contract in December 2021. - 3.3 Option 3: Procure a Contracted Environmental Enforcement Service on a payment by results basis.
+- 3.2.6 The payment by results model during the current 4 year contract has demonstrated no financial risk to the Authority. - 3.2.7 In addition, investment in handheld computer systems and back-office automated systems would also be required.
+The Council would need to research, specify, procure and implement comparable software during a period the council is facing significant financial pressure.
+Those figures are unknown therefore are not included in the calculation above.
+A suitable and effective ICT solution is unlikely to be in place by the end of the contract in December 2021.

+3.3 Option 3: Procure a Contracted Environmental Enforcement Service on a payment by results basis.
 The recommended option